Toward Robust Corrections for Stellar Contamination in JWST Exoplanet Transmission Spectra: Data synthesis

-Due to the different temperature regimes of the state-of-the-art model grids, we used different models for the K0 and M6 cross retrievals.
-For the K0 case, we used the MPS-ATLAS model grid \citep{Witzke2021, Kostogryz2023}.
-This grid spans effective temperatures of $T_\mathrm{eff} \in [3500, 9000]$\,K in 100\,K steps and surface gravities of $\log g \in \{3.0, 3.5, 4.0, 4.2, 4.3, 4.4, 4.5, 4.6, 4.7, 5.0\}$.
-For the M6 case, we used the SPHINX model grid \citep{Iyer2023}.
-This grid spans effective temperatures of $T_\mathrm{eff} \in [2000, 4000]$\,K in 100\,K steps and surface gravities of $\log g \in [4.0, 5.5]$ in steps of 0.25.
+\R{Given the} temperature regimes of the state-of-the-art model grids, we used different models for the K0 and M6 cross-retrievals.
+For the K0 case, we used the MPS-ATLAS model grid \citep{Witzke2021, Kostogryz2023}\R{, which} spans effective temperatures of $T_\mathrm{eff} \in [3500, 9000]$\,K in 100\,K steps and surface gravities of $\log g \in \{3.0, 3.5, 4.0, 4.2, 4.3, 4.4, 4.5, 4.6, 4.7, 5.0\}$.
+For the M6 case, we used the SPHINX model grid \citep{Iyer2023}\R{, which} spans effective temperatures of $T_\mathrm{eff} \in [2000, 4000]$\,K in 100\,K steps and surface gravities of $\log g \in [4.0, 5.5]$ in steps of 0.25.
 As with the direct retrievals, we fixed the metallicity ([Fe/H] or [M/H]) of all spectra to 0.
 For the SPHINX model grid, we also fixed $\mathrm{C/O} = 0.5$.

-All three model grids---PHOENIX, MPS-ATLAS, and SPHINX---are calculated at higher spectral resolutions than provided by NIRSpec/PRISM ($R{\sim}100$), the instrument for our simulated observations (see \autoref{sec:precisions}), so we downsampled the spectra to match the wavelengths and resolution of the data.
-While the wavelength range of the PHOENIX and MPS-ATLAS models span the 0.6--5.3\,$\micron$ range of NIRSpec/PRISM, we note that the SPHINX spectra have a long-wavelength limit of 3\,$\micron$.
-We discuss the impact of this on our analysis in \autoref{sec:model_selection}.
+\R{The} wavelength range of \R{all} models \R{encompasses} the 0.6--5.3\,$\micron$ range of NIRSpec/PRISM\R{, the instrument for our simulated observations (see \autoref{sec:precisions})}. \R{However, all} three model grids---PHOENIX, MPS-ATLAS, and SPHINX---are calculated at higher spectral resolutions \R{($R{\sim}100{,}000$--$500{,}000$, $R{\sim}500{,}000$, and $R{\sim}250$, respectively)} than provided by NIRSpec/PRISM ($R{\sim}100$). \R{When comparing the models to the data, we convolve the model spectra with a Gaussian kernel to match the resolution of the data and downsample them to match the pixel sampling of the simulated data.}